GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 z = Sca(dMin,y) ;
 renderMidi(z)
 ```
-The new sequence `z` is in *D-Minor* with `N(1)` corresponding to middle D.  Notice there are no \# symbols in the new *temp.pdf* file; *musescore* has automatically figured out what key to render `z` in.
-There are many scales defined it the *Scales* submodule.
-If you use `Scales.noScale` all interval values will be treated as midi pitch values which is useful for percussion instruments.
+The new sequence `z` is in *D-Minor* with `N(1)` corresponding to middle D.  Notice there are no \# symbols in the new *temp.pdf* file; *musescore* has automatically figured out what key to render `z` in (unless you have an older version installed).
+There are many scales defined in the *SirenSeq.Scales* submodule.
+If you use `Scales.noScale` all interval values will be treated as raw midi pitch values; which is useful for percussion instruments.
 For percussion instruments you will not want to use the `T` modifier.
-It is possible to define your own scales as long as they contain between 1 and 11 notes (*to be discussed in a future tutorial*).
+It is possible to define your own scales provided they contain between 1 and 11 notes (*to be discussed in a future tutorial*).

 Next we are going to use the **octave** modifier `V`.
 By default all notes are constructed in octave 3.
 The default value can be changed by running `setDefaultOctave`.
 Now run,
 ```julia